HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 By exploring the cacheability by content type in more detail in figure below, we can see that while fonts, video and audio, and CSS files are browser cached at close to 100% (which makes sense, since these files are typically very static), approximately one third of all HTML responses are considered non-cacheable.

 Additionally, 13.6% of images and scripts are non-cacheable.
-There is likely some room for improvement here, since no doubt some of these objects are also static and could be cached at a higher rate - remember: *cache as much as you can for as long as you can!*
+There is likely some room for improvement here, since no doubt some of these objects are also static and could be cached at a higher rate—remember: *cache as much as you can for as long as you can!*

 {{ figure_markup(
   image="cacheable-by-resource-type.png",